farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Bwa-aln
 ^^^^^^^

-• Using ``bwa-aln`` more or less is the same with ``bwa-mem`` except minor differences.
-As is seen in the previous explanation, the differences occur in the second, third, fourth and fifth lines.
+Using ``bwa-aln`` is more or less the same as ``bwa-mem``, except minor differences.
+As it is seen in the previous explanation, the differences occur in the second, third, fourth and fifth lines.
 In the second line of code, we took up the database and we carried out the alignment process with our reads.
 The output is a ``sai`` file which is produced by ``bwa-aln``.
 In the third line, we follow the same idea for reverse reads.
 In the following line, ``sampe`` sub-command allow us to create a sam file with combining forward reads and reverse reads alignment.
-In the fifth line, we used ``samtools`` with ``view`` sub-command, ``-bS`` parameter allows us to create bam file from the sam file where ``-b`` parameter for the type of output file and ``-S`` parameter for ignoring compatibility for previous versions of ``samtools``.
+In the fifth line, we used ``samtools`` with ``view`` sub-command, ``-bS`` parameter allows us to create bam file from the *sam* file where ``-b`` parameter for the type of output file and the ``-S`` parameter for ignoring compatibility for previous versions of ``samtools``.

 .. code-block:: bash
    :linenos: